zainabalkaleefa/js_practice_march2020/README.md

 `capitalize("Hello everyone") --> "Hello everyone"`

-What is the string contains no characters?
+What if the string contains no characters?

 `capitalize("") --> ""`